chadpaulson/feztris/README.md

 ### Overview

-Experiment / 3D puzzle game using camera mechanic similar to Fez.
-The project started out as a Mac game intended for Ouya, GameStick, etc. I grew tired of the slow pace and couldn't find a way to improve the experience, but Unity's free mobile license inspired me to give it one last shot on mobile.
-It's more fun, but I've grown tired of it and decided to share.
+Experiment / 3D puzzle game using a camera mechanic inspired by Fez.
+The project started out as a Mac game intended for Ouya, GameStick, etc. When I play tested the initial game modes with a PlayStation 3 Dual Shock controller the game felt a bit clunky and I couldn't find a way to improve the experience.

+I left the project alone until Unity's free mobile licensing announcement inspired me to give it one last shot on Android and iOS.
+The mobile build is more fun, but I think I'm done with this concept and thought I would share.

 Pardon the mess.